salimt/Courses-/Applied-Data-Science-Specialization-IBM/IBM - Applied Data Science Capstone Project/capstone-project/README.md

 **Introduction**

-This project will analysis the New York City data.
+This project will analyze the New York City data.
 First, we will find the most visited commercial shop according to the number of check-ins, then we will try to find the neighborhoods that are lacking the selected type of shop which could be potential business opportunity.